 Lastly, this final Color Wheel shows us our Tertiary Colors.
 These colors are created by mixing a Primary color with a Secondary color.
 Example: Red + Orange = Red-Orange, which is showing in the 3 o’clock position on the right side of the wheel.

 So here’s the thing with color: If you imagine color to be PAINT, some colors you can mix together to create wonderful new colors, hues, and tones, and other colors, when mixed, will become muddy and grey/brown (which is fine if that’s what you’re going for!).
 But it’s a matter of knowing what to mix to get which result.
 Colors OPPOSITE each other on the color wheel (pictured to the left, called COMPLEMENTARY Colors) will become muddy if mixed, BUT side-by-side they will ENHANCE each other, almost vibrate with intensity!!
 Thankfully, beads aren’t paint.
 BUT, if you’re using lots and lots of teeny tiny beads (like weaving Delicas with Peyote Stitch) they might as well be as they will tend to blend in together visually so utilizing them takes a little more care.
-One of the most popular examples of Complementary Colors are RED & GREEN, which may make you think of Christmas!
+One of the most popular examples of Complementary Colors is RED & GREEN, which may make you think of Christmas!
 Complementary colors like Yellow & Violet or Blue & Orange may remind you of certain sports teams.